 Have you ever carried your baby and wondered, where is that smell coming from?
 I bathe him often and keep him clean, but why does he smell bad?
 Why doesn’t he smell good like other babies?
-Well, you’re not alone here, many parents faced this problem, including us, fortunately, in most cases, it just requires a simple fix, so don’t be surprised at the answer.
+Well, you’re not alone here.
+I faced the same problem.
+Fortunately, it just requires a simple fix in most cases, so don’t be surprised at the answer.
 I’ll cover everything from the most common to uncommon causes.

-So why does my baby smell bad?
-Our baby smells bad because there is drool, food, sweat, or other substance trapped beneath their neck folds.
+The reason babies smell bad is that drool, food, sweat, or other substance are trapped beneath their neck folds.
 Dirt and sweat can also accumulate beneath the armpits, stomach, arms, legs, private parts, and other areas where their skin overlaps.

-Babies have more fats, they are short and have flappy skin, it is easy for dirt to get trapped in those areas unnoticed, especially the neck.
+Babies have more fats, they are short, and they have flappy skin.
+It is easy for dirt to get trapped in those areas unnoticed, especially the neck.
 You need to be thorough when cleaning these areas.

-The smell is the first sign that you need to take action because if left alone, your baby can begin to develop rashes and even eczema.
-Now that we know, let’s look at all angles to rid our baby of that nasty smell!
+The smell is the first sign that you need to take action because your baby can begin to develop rashes and even eczema if left alone.
+Now that we know let’s look at all angles to rid our baby of that nasty smell!

 The neck is the most common area that is causing the smell.
-Put your nose against your baby’s neck and see if the smell is coming from there, chances are it is.
+Put your nose against your baby’s neck and check if the smell is coming from there.
+Chances are it is.

-Lift your baby’s neck up and thoroughly pry the neck folds open, you may notice some musty white substances.
-If you find it, you need to clean it as those are dirty stuff.
-You may use a clean wet cloth to clean it, but taking care while cleaning because if the stuff has been there for some time, your baby may even bleed a little.
+Lift your baby’s neck up and thoroughly pry the neck folds open.
+You may notice some musty white substances.
+If you find it, you need to clean it as that is dirty stuff.
+You may use a clean wet cloth to clean it, but taking care while cleaning because if the dirt has been there for some time, your baby may even bleed a little.

-We find that the best way to clean these areas is to put baby soap on your hands and slide it in between the neck folds, the soap acts as an excellent lubricant and allows us to reach deep into the folds, this method also causes the least amount of friction, irritation to the baby, but make sure to thoroughly clean off the soap afterward.
+We find that the best way to clean our baby’s neck is to put baby soap on our hands and slide it in between the neck folds.
+The soap acts as an excellent lubricant and allows us to reach deep into the folds.
+This method also causes the baby’s least friction and irritation but thoroughly cleans off the soap afterward.

-Avoid scented or fragranced material as it has a tendency to irritate the skin and cause dryness.
+Avoid scented or fragranced material as it tends to irritate the skin and cause dryness.

-We trained our one-year-old to lift up his neck when we say “neck up”.
-Keep repeating it and lift his neck, he will soon learn to lift his neck when he hears the “neck up” word.
-Pay attention also to the stomach and chest areas; using any of the methods mentioned above to clean it thoroughly.
+We trained our one-year-old to lift his neck when we say “neck up.”
+Keep repeating it and lift his neck; he will soon learn to lift it when he hears the “neck up” word.
+Please pay attention to the stomach and chest areas, using the methods mentioned above to clean them thoroughly.
 Next is the area below the tummy and their private parts.
 Babies and toddlers, especially the chubby ones, will require more attention in these areas.

 How To Keep The Neck Clean & Dry

 If you’re staying in humid places, try to keep your baby cool as sweat can easily accumulate in the neck folds.
-Cleaning the neck and affected areas a few times a day is not excessive, we encourage it.
-When drying the areas that are raw, do not rub with the towel, simply tap it until its dry.
+Cleaning the neck and affected areas a few times a day is not excessive.
+I encourage it.
+When drying the raw areas, do not rub with the towel.
+Tap it until it’s dry.

 Try not to use powders to keep their neck dry; if they accidentally inhale the powder, it can cause damage to their lungs and may also cause breathing problems [source].

-If you use lotions, you need to make sure it’s wiped off later or it will accumulate and become a problem later.
+If you use lotions, you need to ensure it’s wiped off later, or it will accumulate and become a problem later.
 Be aware that most lotions contain fragrances, and fragranced stuff can cause irritation and dryness to the skin.

 Odour Caused By Body Conditions